itsjihunpark/Nand2Tetris/docs/machine_language.md

 ### I/O Handling (Fill.asm)
-#### API
+Runs an infinite loop that listens to the keyboard input. <br>
-This program runs an infinite loop that listens to the keyboard.
-When a key is pressed (any key), the program blackens the screen by writing black in every pixel.
-When no key is pressed, the program clears the screen by writing white in every pixel.
+When a key is pressed (any key), the program blackens the screen,<br>

-How the screen is blackened and cleared, in whichever spatial pattern is up to the assembly writer, so long as pressing any key continuously long enough will result in a cleared screen, and not pressing any key for long enough will result in a cleared screen.
+i.e. writes "black" in every pixel.
+When no key is pressed, <br>

-Contract: The assembly program must be tested against the test script (Fill.tst).
-There are no compare file - it should be checked by visibly inspecting the simulated screen in the CPU emulator.
+the screen should be cleared.<br>
 #### Pseudo code